infonomic/payload-alternative-lexical-editor/README.md

 This is a Payload 3.0 demo with a custom Lexical Rich Text adapter.

-NOTE: 2025-12-29 - this repo is currently being updated to a monorepo, and the Lexical editor/adapter will be moved into `packages/payload-alternative-lexical-editor`.
-For now, the source to the adapter/editor is still in the `apps/next/src/_payload/adapters` directory.
+NOTE: 2025-12-29 - the Lexical editor/adapter has been moved into `packages/payload-alternative-lexical-editor` and will be published to npm soon.

 > [!IMPORTANT]
 > Unless you have very specific needs, or a lot of experience with Lexical and custom Payload fields, you should almost certainly be using the new and official [Payload Lexical Rich Text editor](https://payloadcms.com/docs/lexical/overview).